useCalendarApp Reference

 - The provided array becomes the in-memory

-CalendarApp.state.eventslist. useCalendarAppwatches app mutations, so callingcalendar.addEvent()orcalendar.updateEvent()automatically syncs React state.- Make sure events adhere to the
+CalendarApp.state.eventslist. useCalendarAppwatches app mutations, so callingcalendar.addEvent()orcalendar.updateEvent()automatically syncs application state.- Make sure events adhere to the

 Eventinterface (start/endacceptPlainDate,PlainDateTime, orZonedDateTime).